Survey Says…Probably not.

-- Believe it is a conspiracy as one visitor stated on the video’s page -“Take heart sheeple, they will soon offer you a 666 chip which catapult you to the front of the lines.” .
+- Believe it is a conspiracy as one visitor stated on the video’s page.
+“Take heart sheeple, they will soon offer you a 666 chip which catapults you to the front of the lines.”

 News media reports of Transportation Security Administration under-staffing at the nation’s airports has littered the airwaves.
-Together, you and the other travelers can easily overtake the few TSA agents on duty.
+Together, you and the other travelers can quickly overtake the few TSA agents on duty.

 But you don’t.

-“F-E-A-R”, a small four-letter word, is keeping you and the others in line, literally.
+“F-E-A-R,” a small four-letter word, is keeping you and the others in line, literally.
 It’s not that you fear being arrested.
-You along with the rest of the obedient travelers have silently acknowledged fear of terrorism and anarchy.
-The possibility of insurgency coupled with another 9/11 attack is the architect of this fear.
+You, along with the rest of the obedient travelers, have silently acknowledged the fear of terrorism and anarchy.
+The possibility of insurgency, coupled with another 9/11 attack is the architect of this fear.

 According to the Survey of American Fears, man-made disasters such as Terrorist Attacks, (44.4%) Civil Unrest (32.0%), Economic Collapse (39.2%) rank the highest in the domain of fear.
 When a group experiences collective fear, they are willing to endure a host of inconveniences to protect against those who we believe have refused to abide by a social agreement or rules of engagement.

 The individual plays host to a fear that remains hidden behind some agreement that no longer serves her.
-But as long as her personal fears goes unchecked, it stands to reason, that she’d be willing to stand on a too long line to go through a security checkpoint.
+But as long as her personal fears go unchecked, it stands to reason, that she’d be willing to stand on a too-long line to go through a security checkpoint.
 She knows she’s hiding something and that means others may be hiding something too.

 No one’s afraid of the dark because we have artificial light to hide it.
 But if by some chance, we really no longer fear the dark; then turn off the lights and enter the darkness.